rahulcharvekar/java-study-template/08_MicroServices/Patterns.md

-Certainly!
 Let's explore **Microservice Architecture Patterns** in Java, with a focus on **orchestration vs choreography** using examples, analogies, and code snippets.

 ---